cmu-delphi/covidcast-indicators/facebook/README.md

    within-household symptoms, and do not use the number of people the respondent knows, only whether or not they know someone with symptoms.
 This estimation is handled by `binary.R` in the `delphiFacebook` package.

+The estimation code is driven by `aggregate.R`, which uses a tibble specifying the details of every indicator to report.
+It handles aggregation to each geo level and to each day (or 7-day average), and calculates each indicator at each aggregation.
+Optionally, the days over which this is calculated are calculated in parallel using `parallel::mclapply`.

+Note that the details of aggregation are *highly* performance-critical.
+We currently use `data.table` to do the filtering by geo and day, since its keys and indices can do this filtering in O(log n) time.
+This is critical when aggregating multiple weeks or months of data.
+Updates to the logic should be careful to perform these filters the minimum number of times and to ensure they still use the keys and indices.